scorpioborn/networks/mainnet/sgenet-1/README.md

 ## `v1.1.1` Upgrade

-The ***SGE v1.1.1*** release is a major release that contains Order Book calculation precision increament and setting the decimal odds as the default method for calculating the payout.
+The ***SGE v1.1.1*** release is a major release that contains Order Book calculation precision increment and setting the decimal odds as the default method for calculating the payout.

 ### Release Contents